Album Press Release Template

 - A quote from a good review of the band

-- The band and/or label's website and appropriate social media tags or handles
+- The band's or label's website and appropriate social media tags or handles

 - Praise from a well-known artist, producer, DJ, or others